Billings Outlaws lose to Salina Liberty 26-14 in CIF semifinals

 SALINA, Kan. — The Billings Outlaws' bid for a spot in the Champions Indoor Football league championship game ended with a thud Saturday night.

-The Salina Liberty, playing tough defensively and getting two second-half touchdowns from running back Tracy Brooks, defeated the Outlaws 26-14 to advance to their third consecutive Champions Bowl appearance.
+The Salina Liberty, playing tough defensively and getting two second-half rushing touchdowns from star running back Tracy Brooks, defeated the Outlaws 26-14 to earn their third consecutive Champions Bowl appearance.

-The Outlaws, who finished their season with an 8-4 record, scored a couple of late touchdowns against Salina, which is coached by Heron O'Neal, who lives in Bilings and is a former indoor coach in the Magic city.
+Salina (8-3) will now play host to the reigning champion Omaha Beef (9-3) next Saturday night in a rematch of last year's championship showdown won by Omaha 40-39.

-The Liberty (8-3) put the game out of reach by taking the second-half kickoff and mounting a time-consuming scoring drive to move ahead 20-0 with 7:25 remaining in the third quarter.
+The Beef defeated the top-seeded Sioux City Bandits in Iowa on Saturday night 49-45 in a last-second thriller in the other CIF semifinal.

-Tracy Brooks capped the march with a one-yard scoring run.
-Jimmy Allen tracked on the PAT.
+The Outlaws, who finished their season with an 8-4 record, scored a couple of late touchdowns against Salina, which is coached by Heron O'Neal, who lives in Bilings and is a former championship-winning indoor football coach in the Magic City.

 People are also reading…